-In 2019, Mater Academy at St. Cloud completed its first year of operation, serving 98 students in Osceola County, FL.
-The school earned a letter grade of "C" under the State of Florida Accountability Program and expects to make significant learning gains in the following years.
+In 2020, Mater Academy at St. Cloud completed its second year of operation, serving 217 students in Osceola County, FL.
+Previously, the school earned a letter grade of "C" under the State of Florida Accountability Program and expects to make significant learning gains in the following years.
+Due to the COVID-19 pandemic, the Florida Department of Education suspended state-mandated assessments for the 2020 school year.
+However, data from school-based internal assessments reflects that students made significant learning gains.